Skip to main content

 A happy dog with pointy ears and a turquoise bandana, surrounded by melons in a sunny garden.

 Yes, melons are safe for dogs and an ideal summer snack.
-They consist of over 90% water and help with hydration.
-Remove seeds and rind.
+They are over 90% water and help with hydration.
+Remove the seeds and rind.
 Honeydew and cantaloupe...

 A white dog with pointy ears and a turquoise bandana sitting sadly in front of a chocolate bar.

 No, chocolate is toxic to dogs.
-Theobromine is metabolized slowly by dogs and damages the heart and nervous system.
-Dark chocolate contains the most...
+Dogs break down theobromine only slowly, and it damages the heart and nervous system.
+Dark chocolate and cocoa powder contain...

 Illustration of a dog with pointy ears and a turquoise bandana in a veterinary setting.